-(In regards to the map above - Interstate 64 should be used as a reference point only) As you leave the airport on 156 North-Airport Drive follow the "to 295-North"signs.
-You will pass the Interstate 64 East and West exists and the Interstate295 South exit.
+Directions from the airport: (In regards to the map above - Interstate 64 should be used as a reference point only) As you leave the airport on 156 North-Airport Drive follow the "to 295-North" signs.
+You will pass the Interstate 64 East and West exits and the Interstate 295 South exit.
 After these exits, continue on 156 North-Airport Drive approximately 2.5 miles.
-Take the "295 North to 95-North and 64-West" exit Northtowards Washington.
+Take the "295 North to 95-North and 64-West" exit North towards Washington.
 Stay on Interstate 295 North for approximately 19.5 miles.
 Take the Nuckols Road-South Exit.
-Travel approximately 1.0 mile to the firststop light, which is located at the corner of Cox and Nuckols Road.
-Turn righton Cox Road.
-Travel approximately 1.5 miles and turn right at the AmeriSuites Hotel entrance.
+Travel approximately 1.0 mile to the first stop light at the corner of Cox and Nuckols Road.
+Turn right on Cox Road.
+Travel approximately 1.5 miles.
+Turn right at third stop light at Broad Street.
+Travel approximately 0.5 miles.
+Turn right at Dominion Boulevard.
+Travel approximately 0.5 miles.
+Turn right at The Place entrance.

-Directions from the South or Downtown:

-Take Interstate 64 West to Interstate 295 towards Washington.
+Directions from the South or Downtown: Take Interstate 64 West to Interstate 295 towards Washington.
 Take the first exit - Nuckols Road South.
-Travel approximately 1.0 mile to the first stop light, which is located at the corner of Cox and Nuckols Road.
+Travel approximately 1.0 mile to the first stop light at the corner of Cox and Nuckols Road.
 Turn right on Cox Road.
-Travel approximately 1.5 miles and turn right at the AmeriSuites Hotel entrance.
+Travel approximately 1.5 miles.
+Turn right at third stop light at Broad Street.
+Travel approximately 0.5 miles.
+Turn right at Dominion Boulevard.
+Travel approximately 0.5 miles.
+Turn right at The Place entrance.

-1 DYNEX CAPITAL, INC.

-10900 Nuckols Road Glen Allen, Virginia 23060 (804) 217-5800
+DYNEX CAPITAL, INC. 10900 Nuckols Road Glen Allen, Virginia 23060 (804) 217-5800

 PROXY STATEMENT

 ANNUAL MEETING OF STOCKHOLDERS

-May 19, 1998
+June 15, 1999